xkeshav/threadzip/README.md

 # Threadzip

-This is a web application based on idea.
+This is a web application based on the idea of a B2B virtual front store for raw textile materials.

 ## Contact